 - a.
 Channel debris removal (CDR): Up to 200 points for inspecting public and private drainage systems and removing debris as appropriate. - b.
 Problem site maintenance (PSM): Up to 50 points for paying special attention to known problem sites, such as those needing more frequent inspections. - c.
 Capital improvement program (CIP): Up to 70 points for having a capital improvement program that corrects drainage problems. - d.
 Stream dumping regulations (SDR): Up to 30 points if the community has and publicizes regulations prohibiting dumping in streams and ditches. - e.
 Storage basin maintenance (SBM): Up to 120 points for annually inspecting public and private storage basins and performing the required maintenance. - f.
-Coastal erosion protection maintenance (EPM): Up to 100 points for maintaining erosion protection programs in communities with coastal erosion-prone areas as described in CRS Credit for Management of Coastal Erosion Hazards.
+Coastal erosion protection maintenance (EPM): Up to 100 points for maintaining erosion protection programs in communities with coastal erosion-prone areas as described in Coastal Erosion Hazards: A Special Flood-related Hazards Supplement to the CRS Coordinator's Manual.